Amundeep-Dhaliwal/Random-programs/README.md

 -tic_tac_toe.py allows for two humans to play a game of naughts and crosses.

+-pong.py allows for two human players to play pong, helpful comments were made by Christian Thompson

 Acknowledgement is also given to the Stack Overflow community.